Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Continuum limit: elasticity and plasticity

 \subsection{Elasticity}

-The elastic properties in the amplitude expansion arise from the term $A \sum_m^M \Gamma_m|\mathcal{G}_m\eta_m|^2$ described in Eq.~\eqref{eq:elas0}.
-Indeed, all the other non-linear terms in the free energy do not give rise to gradients in the phase of the amplitudes and as such do not contribute to the elastic energy.
+The elastic properties in the amplitude expansion arise from the term $A \sum_m^M \Gamma_m|\mathcal{G}_m\eta_m|^2$ (see Eq.~\eqref{eq:manylen}).
+Indeed, all the other terms in the free energy do not give rise to gradients in the phase of the amplitudes and as such do not contribute to the elastic energy.
 To obtain the consequences of this term it is useful to consider deformations ($\uv\equiv \uv(\rv)$) from a perfect lattice, i.e.,

 where $\theta_{m}\equiv {\bf G}_m \cdot \uv$ and $\phi_m$ is weakly dependent on $\uv$ (see a 1D illustration in Fig.~\ref{fig:figure1}(b)).
 This leads to

 where in the last line higher order gradients in $\uv$ have been neglected.
 So that